saasey/Guilespy/README.md

 Package is fully functional.

+7/2/2020

+v3.1.5 - Okay, we're now updated, again.
+Something I thought
+    I wouldn't have to do.
+But!
+It was necessary.
+So the programmer's philosophy is never over.
+Debug and upgrade!
+    Now I've given this a simpler way of getting a list of all the images against one another.
+BUT!
+I've also gone to the dark side, one I didn't intention...
+I added a command for a comparison to ONE image!!
+Boy, what a heart attack!
+YECK!
+    Have a good day!

 6/30/2020

-vv3.1.5 - Now that I have a computer that can hack it,
+v3.1.0 - Now that I have a computer that can hack it,
     this project seems saved.
 I have now made sure that the percentages are right.
 If you're worried about not getting better percentages, it shouldn't bother you.